renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

       - The bonuses granted by your Background “apply” now.
-In particular, that means that, if your background grants you skill ranks, then those are your first ranks in that skill—you will have them before you start spending CP.
+In particular, that means that, if your background grants you skill ranks, then those are your first ranks in that skill — you will have them before you start spending CP.
       - Skill Ranks granted by your background work exactly like ranks that you paid for.